gogrlx/grlx/README.md

 ## Why grlx?

-Our team started out using competing solutions, and we ran into scalabilty issues.
+Our team started out using competing solutions, and we ran into scalability issues.
-Python is a memory hog, and interpreted to boot.
+Python is a memory hog and is interpreted to boot.
-Many systems struggle with installing python dependencies properly, and with so many moving parts, the probability of something going wrong increases.
+Many systems struggle with installing Python dependencies properly, and with so many moving parts, the probability of something going wrong increases.